yujiri.xyz

 - 1-byte number of recipients other than the one reading the message

-- the address of each other recipient
+- the address of each other recipient, each one preceded by its 1-byte length

-- a type indicator byte (0 for text, the only type currently defined)
+- a type indicator byte

 - message content

-- 1 byte telling the length of the homeserver name
+- 1-byte length of the filename

 Cryptographic primitives